Search engine algorithms are super complicated.

 Why does it rank so low?
 Because there isn’t enough focus.
 The site seems to take on too many subjects, but doesn’t cover them fully.
 Remember all the relative topic gaps?

-If you care about high rankings, don’t try to cover everything.
+If you care about high search engine rankings, don’t try to cover everything.
 Stick to a niche and dominate it.

-If MyMoneyBlog wants to rank for “credit card rewards,” for example, they need more than a smattering of articles that reference the term.
+If MyMoneyBlog wants to rank for the long-tail keyword “credit card rewards,” for example, they need more than a smattering of articles that reference the search term.
 They need several high-octane, long form, deep-dive articles on the subject, plus articles dealing with the topics related to credit card rewards.

 It’s better to leave off addressing a topic entirely, than it is to go at it with half-baked effort.